getbowtied/product-blocks-for-woocommerce/README.txt

 6. Scattered Product List

 == Changelog ==

+= 1.4.5 =
+- Maintenance: Updated Swiper library to its latest version

 = 1.4.4 =
 * Retested for compatibility with WordPress 5.6 and WooCommerce 4.8.0